-I am a fifth-year Ph.D. candidate in the Paul G. Allen School of Computer Science & Engineering at the University of Washington, where I am fortunate to be co-advised by Jennifer Mankoff (Make4all Lab) and Anind K. Dey.
-Before pursing my studies in the U.S., I worked on coding theory at the Nanyang Technological University, where I had the honor of being advised by Chaoping Xing.
+I am a fifth-year PhD candidate in the Paul G. Allen School of Computer Science & Engineering at the University of Washington, where I am advised by Professors Jennifer Mankoff and Anind K. Dey.
+Previously, I have interned at Apple AIML.
+Before pursing my studies in the U.S., I conducted research in coding theory at Nanyang Technological University, where I was advised by Professor Chaoping Xing.
 Earlier in my academic journey, I was trained in analytic number theory.

 I conduct human-centered research, where I: